Noury1991/react-project/README.md

 ​## This Project is a Simple ReactJS Project which demonstrates the following:

--Create a React Component
+- Create a React Component
--Making HTTP calls
+- Making HTTP calls
--Connection between components and pass info
+- Connection between components and pass info
--Styling with CSS
+- Styling with CSS
--Using Routing-React-Dom
+- Using Routing-React-Dom
--Using one api's (for Time)​​
+- Using one api's (for Time)​​
--Live Application URL
+- Live Application URL
 ​

 [see the app in action](https://github.com/Noury1991/react-project)